troygiorshev/QHacks2018/README.md

 # QHacks2018
+SuperDreamWheel!
 Combine the old with the new!
 Control the SNES with a Google Daydream controller, and maybe more!

 Build dependencies, etc. with